 You have to know this.
 Especially if you do email outreach.
 Each host has its own email sending limits.
 The limits may be daily, hourly, and sometimes also per minute.
 If you’re sending cold email campaigns without being aware of your email provider’s limits, your email account may get blocked before you know it.
-In this post you will find information about sending limits of popular email service providers including Gmail, Office 365, GoDaddy and more.
+In this blog post, you will find information about sending limits of popular email service providers including Gmail, Office 365, GoDaddy and more.

 Why is it crucial to be aware of the limits?

 If you’re sending your cold emails using tools like Woodpecker, which sends emails from your own mailbox (your own SMTP), the limits of your email service provider are the ones to keep an eye on when setting up your cold email campaigns.

 Woodpecker does not internally limit the number of emails you send a day, but your provider does.
 Sending too many emails a day (or sometimes even too many an hour, or a minute) may cause your email account to be blocked, i.e. you won’t be able to send any kind of email from this account for 24 hours or more.